Homer's Barbershop Quartet: Plot

 At the Springfield Swap Meet, Bart and Lisa notice Homer on the cover of an LP album.
 Homer tells the story of how he, Principal Skinner, Barney, and Apu recorded a barbershop quartet album in 1985, which catapulted them to national fame.

 In 1985, Homer, Skinner, Apu and Chief Wiggum entertain nightly at Moe's Tavern, which was then called Moe's Cavern.
 An agent named Nigel offers to represent the group, but only on the condition that they replace Wiggum; Homer does this by abandoning Wiggum in a forest.
 The band holds auditions for a fourth member but have no luck until they hear Barney singing in a melodious Irish tenor voice in the men's room.
 After their first show as a foursome, they decide to name themselves "The Be Sharps."

 Homer has little luck as a songwriter until Marge buys a "Baby on board" bumper sticker, inspiring Homer to write a song called "Baby On Board".
 The song appears on the group's first album, Meet the Be Sharps, and becomes a hit.
 The Be Sharps perform at the Statue of Liberty's centennial in 1986 and win a Grammy Award for Outstanding Soul, Spoken Word, or Barbershop Album of the Year.
 At the ceremony, Barney meets his hero David Crosby and Homer meets George Harrison of the Beatles, though Homer is more interested in the brownie that Harrison is eating.
 That night, Homer calls home to talk to Lisa and Marge and realizes how much they miss him.
-Disillusioned, he gives his award statuette away as a tip to the unimpressed bellhop.
+Disillusioned, he attempts to give his award statuette away as a tip to a bellhop, who rejects it because its a Grammy.

 In the present, Homer looks through a box of Be Sharps merchandise, including lunch boxes, mugs, and posters, as well as their second album, Bigger than Jesus.
 Bart and Lisa ask why the band is not popular anymore, and Homer tells the end of the story.

 Creative disputes arise within the group when Barney begins dating a Japanese conceptual artist who monopolizes his time and drives the Be Sharps away from their barbershop roots.
 Eventually, an issue of Us magazine's "What's Hot and What's Not" notes that the band is "not"; the Be Sharps split up.
 Skinner resumes his position as principal of Springfield Elementary School, Apu returns to his job at the Kwik-E-Mart, Barney takes his girlfriend to Moe's, and Homer returns to the Springfield Nuclear Power Plant, where his job had temporarily been covered by a chicken.

 Bart and Lisa ask several more questions about Homer's time in the Be Sharps, but he sends them to bed without giving them answers.
 Feeling nostalgic, Homer calls Skinner, Apu, and Barney.
 The next day, the Be Sharps perform "Baby on Board" on the roof of Moe's.
 Pedestrians stop and listen to the performance, including Harrison, who dismissively remarks, "It's been done," and Wiggum, who prepares to release tear gas on his former bandmates.